AP® World History Modern Exam Format

 Read More About the AP World History Exam

-Check out our AP World History curriculum guide for more information on the exam layout, science practices, and the units, topics, and key concepts you will study in the course.
+Explore our AP World History curriculum guide for detailed information on the exam structure, key concepts, and the units and topics you'll study throughout the course.

-This article will teach you everything you need to know about how the AP World History exam is scored, the distribution of scores, and the average score required for college credit.
+This article has everything you need to know about how the AP World History exam is scored, score distribution, and average score needed to earn college credit.